BabyRuth Logo

 BabyRuth Logo 1983

-All graphic elements, word repetitions, product composition descriptions, and even characters disappear from the brand’s identity for the new period.
+All graphic elements, word repetitions, product composition descriptions, and characters disappear from the brand’s identity for the new period.
 Only the beautiful, bright visual design of the phrase BabyRuth remains.
 There is no longer a need to indicate the price or highlight significant elements on the logo.

 The need to present the brand to customers in a way that allows them to quickly find high-quality and familiar-tasting products leads to the retention of the red color, which becomes more saturated.
 The white background focuses attention on the contrasting letters.
 A dark border frame enhances readability, creating an excellent perception of the two most important words and the background.